panovic/gildedrose/README.md

 #### Data Model
 The basic data model consists of the following entities:
 - `View (id, dateTime)`: used for keeping track (datetime) of the number of times items were viewed.
 Note that this entity is not specific to an item but is updated whenever all items are retrieved (since there's no separate API to retrieve individual items),
-- `Item (id, name, description, price, quantity)`: contains basic information about items including the price and stock quantity,
+- `Item (id, name, description, price, quantity)`: contains basic information about items including the price and stock quantity where the stock quantity is being reduced with every purchase until it's depleated when the app will start rejecting purchase orders complaining out being out of stock,
 - `Purchase (id, userId, itemId, price, createdDateTime)`: contains information about an item purchase including which user made the purchase, at what price (since it could differ from the price in the `item` table due to utilizing the surge model) and purchased quantity,
 - `User (id, firstName, lastName, apiKey)`: contains basic info about users including their `apikey` which is used for authentication purposes.